pfloter123/pfloter123/README.md

   ## Welcome to my profile
 My name is Pedro Oliveira Floter

-  - I am a student at Escola Estadual Roselia Braga Xavier and I am student  Alura
+  - I am a student at the Rosélia Braga Xavier State School and I am a student at Alura
   - I am 15 years old
   - I am developing projects using the JavaScript language